Panithecracker/Delta-Hedging/README.md

 # Hedging the risks of an option:
-In this project I investigated the insight behind the Black-Scholes formula: if you know the volatility of a stock then you can replicate the payoff of an option by a continuous rebalancing of a portfolio made up of the underlying stock and a risk-free bond.
+In this project I investigated the insight behind the Black-Scholes-Merton formula: if you know the volatility of a stock then you can replicate the payoff of an option by a continuous rebalancing of a portfolio made up of the underlying stock and a risk-free bond.
 Therefore, to avoid arbitrage, the cost of the option must be that of the replication strategy.
 This precise idea blew me away when I first heard of it in class, so I wanted to further explore the link between the price and the associated strategy in action.

 # Key assumptions
-The main assumptions of the Black Scholes model for option pricing are :
+The main assumptions of the Black-Scholes-Merton model for option pricing are :
 - The price of a stock is lognormally distributed ($dS/S = \mu dt+\sigma dW)S$ )
 - Riskfree rate $r$ and volatility $\sigma$ constant
 - Arbitrarily high frequency trading is possible